MadLadSquad/MadLadSquadSite/README.md

 - [UntitledExec](https://github.com/MadLadSquad/UntitledExec) - A small cross-platform library to execute applications as seperate processes
 - [check-for-synced-branches-action](https://github.com/MadLadSquad/check-for-synced-branches-action) - An action to check if 2 branches are in sync,
 also works for forks and upstream
+- [UntitledCLIParser](https://github.com/MadLadSquad/UntitledCLIParser) - A C and C++ parser for CLI arguments

 ## Members
 - [Madman10K](https://github.com/Madman10K) - Founder and head projects developer